SHihozs/Contact/README.md

 ## Start Project
       1. clone project
+      2. install node module
-      2. start backend server & frontend server using npm run dev
+      3. start backend server & frontend server using npm run dev

 ## Requirement
       o Create the video demonstration of your assignment (.mov, .avi or .mp4 ) and upload to your bitbucket under “Info” folder.